Improving the humanitarian protection of vulnerable, displaced people in contexts of conflict in central Maghreb

 MADAR's aim is to facilitate research collaborations and fund research projects that draw on the regional expertise of UK and Maghreb researchers; support for artistic and creative initiatives will be at the heart of our approach to responding to social and political issues related to migratory flows and displaced persons.

-MADAR is a collaborative network led by Keele University in partnership with the University of Sousse (Tunisia), CREAD (Algeria), AMI (Morocco), University of Edinburgh (UK) and the University of Manchester (UK), as well as with partner NGOs: Notre Culture d'Abord (Tunisia) and Racines. aisbl (Morocco).
+MADAR is a collaborative network led by Keele University in partnership with the Institute for Research on the Contemporary Maghreb (IRMC) (Tunisia), CREAD (Algeria), AMI (Morocco), University of Edinburgh (UK), University of Liverpool (UK) and the University of Manchester (UK), as well as with partner NGOs: Notre Culture d'Abord (Tunisia) and Racines. aisbl (Morocco).
 For more information about the network and the team, we invite you to visit the 'About the network page'.

 For the latest information on the MADAR network, we suggest you consult the News page.
 For funding and career opportunities, you can visit the Opportunities page.